MatthewTNewell/Cantabrian-Paleomagnetic-Database/README.md

 ### Paleomagnetic Information

-In the majority of studies 3 major magnetic compents are identified: a late Carboniferous C component, a late Stephanian - early Perminan B component and a End Permian component (eP).
-For Simplicity instead of giving unlbocking temperatures or coercitivities to describe the magnetic components they have been seperated into these three catagories.
+In the majority of studies 2 major magnetic compents are identified: a late Carboniferous C component, a late Stephanian - early Perminan B component *(Weil et al., 2000)*.
+For simplicity instead of giving unlbocking temperatures or coercitivities to describe the magnetic components they have been seperated into these C and B catagories.
+Any magnetisation that doesn't fall into these catagories have the ages identified within the comments section.
 For each catagory the following information is given:

 n = Number of samples used in analysis
 N = Number of samples collected